Black people: Sahara

-In the Sahara, the native Tuareg Berber populations kept "negro" slaves.
-Most of these captives were of Nilo-Saharan extraction, and were either purchased by the Tuareg nobles from slave markets in the Western Sudan or taken during raids.
-Their origin is denoted via the Ahaggar Berber word Ibenheren (sing. Ébenher), which alludes to slaves that only spoke a Nilo-Saharan language.
-These slaves were also sometimes known by the borrowed Songhay term Bella.
+The Tuareg people have in the past had a highly socially stratified society, with specific social roles (warriors, religious leaders) or professions (blacksmiths, farmers, merchants) assigned to specific castes.
+The tiny aristocratic caste of warrior elite which once sat atop a pyramid of Tuareg society was decimated during the wars of the colonial period, and this, along with economic necessity, post-colonial border restrictions, and modern education, have broken down many traditional caste barriers.

-Similarly, the Sahrawi indigenous peoples of the Western Sahara observed a class system consisting of high castes and low castes.
-Outside of these traditional tribal boundaries were "Negro" slaves, who were drawn from the surrounding areas.
+Tuareg higher caste traditions value a nomadic life, warfare, study, animal husbandry, and trade.
+Consequently, higher caste communities travel, at least seasonally, if able.
+Lower caste groups, not limited to the Ikelan, are more likely to live in settled communities, either in Sahara oasis towns or in villages scattered among other ethnic groups in the Sahel region to the south.

-North-Eastern Africa
+Horn of Africa

 In Ethiopia and Somalia, the slave classes mainly consisted of captured peoples from the Sudanese-Ethiopian and Kenyan-Somali international borders or other surrounding areas of Nilotic and Bantu peoples who were collectively known as Shanqella and Adone (both analogues to "negro" in an English-speaking context).
 Some of these slaves were captured during territorial conflicts in the Horn of Africa and then sold off to slave merchants.
 The earliest representation of this tradition dates from a seventh or eighth century BC inscription belonging to the Kingdom of Damat.

 These captives and others of analogous morphology were distinguished as tsalim barya (dark-skinned slave) in contrast with the Afroasiatic-speaking nobles or saba qayh ("red men") or light-skinned slave; while on the other hand, western racial category standards do not differentiate between saba qayh ("red men"—light-skinned) or saba tiqur ("black men"—dark-skinned) Horn Africans (of either Afroasiatic-speaking, Nilotic-speaking or Bantu origin) thus considering all of them as "black people" (and in some case "negro") according to Western society's notion of race.